-This was mine: manipulation had slithered into exchanges with the director of photography, or DP.
+This was mine: manipulation had slithered into exchanges with the director of photography or DP.
 Yet, I admired her artistry and felt I had to ‘keep the faith.’
 My feelings changed after key contract issues were either hastily considered or ignored completely.
 I didn’t know what to do.
-Finding a skilled replacement with proper equipment, a week out from shooting, seemed more than unlikely, it seemed impossible.
+Finding a skilled replacement in another country with proper equipment, a week out from shooting, seemed more than unlikely.
+It seemed impossible.
 Creative Thinking Skills in Play: Keep Open, Embrace the Challenge, Be Aware of Emotions

 While frantically considering alternatives, I reached out to a connection of an entrepreneurial colleague in Akumal.
-She said she knew a wonderful musician “who also had a camera.”
+She said she knew a wonderful musician “who also has a camera.”
 This was all I had to go on.
 He was happy to talk and not long after our Zoom meeting, I had so much more: a signed contract with a bilingual director of photography based in Tulum, twenty minutes south of Akumal, with a killer / dope / awesome camera and a stellar network of his own.
-He recommended a boom mic operator and liaised the negotiations to bring him on board.
+He recommended a sound recordist and liaised the negotiations to bring him on board.
 Both acted with kindness, commitment, and professionalism from the first hello.
 This is what ‘team’ felt like!
-Creative Thinking Skills in Play: Embrace Ambiguity, Break Through and Extend the Boundaries, Get Glimpses of the Future, Take Risks, Embrace the Challenge
+Creative Thinking Skills in Play: Embrace Ambiguity, Break Through and Extend the Boundaries, Get Glimpses of the Future, Take Risks, Embrace the Challenge.

 We planned each day of the brief, intense shoot.
 The stateside editorial team stayed in touch as footage accumulated.
 We left time and space for last-minute schedule changes and moments of grace.
 Those spontaneous happenings elevated our work — lifting our hearts and minds, and, hopefully, our documentary.
 (Coming soon!)